joedougherty/writing/the_generator_that_could_not_be.rst

     next(N) # 2
     # and so on ...

-Likewise, the odds, evens, etc.
+You can use this same idea to express the odds, evens, etc.

 .. code-block:: python